tongvantruong/image-gallery/README.md

-A basic Image Gallery app with live searching and infinite scroll feature
+A basic Image Gallery app with live searching and infinite scroll feature using React, Ant Design

 ## Local Setup